hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/links/README.md

 # Working with Links

-In these lessons, you will learn about links, the `target` attribute, different link states, absolute, and relative paths, and more.

 ## What Are the Different Target Attribute Types, and How Do They Work?

 You may have seen the `target` attribute on anchor elements, or links.
 This important attribute tells the browser where to open the URL for the anchor element.